sumit2011/sumit2011.github.io/single_linked_list/index.md

 ## 9. Main Function
-Here is the main function.
-Now we check all the function whether they are working or not, call all the functions one by one.
+In the main function. we check all the function whether they are working or not, call all the functions one by one.
 ```c
 // main function
 int main()